-Seattle Housing Authority established an MTW Block Grant Fund under the original MTW Agreement and continues to use single-fund flexibility under the Amended and Restated MTW Agreement (as extended in 2016 to 2028).
-MTW Block Grant single-fund flexibility is important in supporting the agency's array of low-income housing programs and services, its local partnerships and to meet locally defined needs.
-Seattle Housing Authority exercises its MTW authority to move funds and project cash flow among projects and programs, as the agency deems necessary, to further its mission and strategic plan, cost objectives, statutory compliance and local housing needs.
+Seattle Housing Authority's use of MTW funding flexibility is important in supporting the agency's array of low-income housing programs and services, its local partnerships, and to meet locally defined needs.
+Seattle Housing Authority exercises its MTW authority to move funds and project cash flow among projects and programs, as the agency deems necessary to further its mission and strategic plan, cost objectives, statutory compliance and local housing needs.

 The agency analyzes its housing, rental assistance, tenant and community services, sustainability services, administrative and capital needs annually through the budget process to determine the level of service and resource needs to meet the agency's strategic objectives.
-Seattle Housing Authority's single-fund flexibility allows allocation of MTW Block Grant revenues among Seattle Housing Authority's programs.
+Seattle Housing Authority's funding flexibility allows allocation of federal revenues among Seattle Housing Authority's programs.
 This enables the agency to balance mixes of housing types, tenant services, administrative support and capital investments in preservation and development of low-income housing.
 It also enables the agency to tailor resource allocation to best achieve our cost, program and strategic objectives and therefore maximize our services to low-income residents and applicants to meet their varied needs.

-The bulk of Seattle Housing Authority's use of its MTW single fund authority is focused on activities in MTW communities, support of low-income housing development and preservation and services for Low-Income Public Housing and Housing Choice Voucher participants.
+The bulk of Seattle Housing Authority's use of its MTW funding flexibility is focused on activities in MTW communities, support of low-income housing development and preservation, and services for Low-Income Public Housing and Housing Choice Voucher participants.
 Examples are: